-Architectural coatings are manufactured in a way similar to other paint and coating products.
+Concrete coatings are manufactured in a way similar to other paint and coating products.
 Raw materials are manually added in appropriate quantities into a high-speed disperser which are mixed.
 The product is then moved via compressed air or gravity and filled into containers and transported to the distribution center and finally to the point of sale.
 A customer travels to the store to purchase the product and transports the coating to the site where it is applied.
 The applied coating adheres to the substrate where it remains until the substrate is disposed.
-Any unused coating will be disposed by the user as well.
-Because the functional unit mandates a 60 year product life, multiple repaints were necessary and were accounted for by the LCA models.
+Any unused coating will be disposed as well.
+Because the functional unit mandates a 60-year product life, multiple repaints were necessary and were accounted for by the LCA models.

-The typical composition of an interior Pro Industrial Pro-Cryl Universal Acrylic Primer coating is shown by % weight below.
+The composition of the H&C® ClariShield® Solvent-Based Natural Look coating is shown by % weight below.